Morris Fishbein Distinguished Service Professor

 History of biology and psychology; philosophy of history; German intellectual history

 I do research on history and philosophy of biology and psychology, as well as on German Romanticism.
 This includes particular interest in evolutionary biopsychology, ethology, and sociobiology.
 Concerning philosophic and metahistoric problems, I have argued for a revaluation of evolutionary ethics and have developed a natural selection model for historiographic analysis.
 My first book treats evolutionary theories of mind and behavior.
 That history discusses the period from the late eighteenth century to the present, but particularly focuses on the work of Charles Darwin.
 Other figures that receive major attention are Herbert Spencer, George Romanes, Lloyd Morgan, William James, James Mark Baldwin, Konrad Lorenz, and Edward O. Wilson.
 In another book, I have traced the gradual alteration in meaning of the concept of “evolution” from the seventeenth century up to Darwin and contemporary neo-Darwinians.
 I argue that Darwin's own theory has a radically different character than usually thought.
 In another vein, I have written a history of German Romanticism during the period 1770-1830.
 I argue that the German Romantics held that aesthetic approaches to nature and scientific approaches were complementary, and that this conception had a powerful impact on both the art and biological science of the period.
 Among the figures considered are Novalis, the Schlegel brothers, Kant, Schelling, and Goethe.
 German evolutionary theory is the subject of my next book, with a special focus on Ernst Haeckel; he was supposed to have committed egregious fraud and produced theories that led to the rise of Nazi biology.
 I dispute both of these contentions.
-The connection between evolutionary theory and Hitler’s biology is the subject of my recent book.
-Currently a colleague, Michael Ruse, and I are embarked on an historical and philosophical consideration of Darwin’s accomplishment—we disagree profoundly.
+The connection between evolutionary theory and Hitler's biology is the subject of a book that examines controversies in the historiography of evolutionary biology.
+Recently, Michael Ruse and I have embarked on an historical and philosophical consideration of Darwin's accomplishment—we disagree profoundly.
 I teach courses on all of the above topics, as well as courses on the philosophy of history and ancient Greek philosophy and science.

 Co-authored with Michael Ruse.
 Debating Darwin.
 Chicago: University of Chicago Press, 2016.